 Our PSHE scheme and regular Kidsafe lessons provide children with opportunities to discuss and learn about personal health, well-being, safety, relationships (including anti-bullying work), differences and aspirations.

 We aim to ensure that all learners enjoy their education and make very good progress in all areas of learning.
 Our curriculum content is grouped into a series of challenges based upon the Learning Challenge Curriculum.
 This scheme of work has been developed to ensure that there is full coverage of the National Curriculum.
 The Learning Challenge curriculum ensures that there is breadth and balance in our coverage of the National Curriculum while setting our clear progression in the skills that are being developed across the different year groups.

 The concept of the Learning Challenge Curriculum is built around the idea of greater pupil involvement in their work and it encourages the pupils to use questions as starting points for their learning.
 The ethos that underpins the Learning Challenge approach encourages teachers to check on what the children already know, any misconceptions that they may have before inviting the pupils to think of their own learning questions that they would like to learn more about.
-Each Learning Challenge has a suggested 'wow' factor and a reflection activity. opportunites have been built into the Learning Challenge curriculum to allow the children to make links with English, Maths, ICT and other subjects from the the National Curriculum.
+Each Learning Challenge has a suggested 'wow' factor and a reflection activity.
+Opportunities have been built into the Learning Challenge curriculum to allow the children to make links with English, Maths, Computing and other subjects from the National Curriculum.

 Each year in Reception Class we follow the interests of the child to plan topics.
 Our first topic has been taught through one of our learning challenges, ‘What do I know about me?
 This is the starting point for topics to arise, so that we can spend time getting to know the children and seek their interests to help plan our next topic.
 Thereafter, we will be carrying out different learning challenges each week following the learning and interests of the children at that time.
 Here are some learning challenges that we may carry out during this year depending on the children’s interests throughout the year: